TheLastGimbus/GooglePhotosTakeoutHelper/README.md

 https://github.com/SimpleMobileTools/Simple-Gallery

 ## What to do when you got rid of Google Photos?
 What are the alternatives?
-I really recommend you using [Syncthing](https://syncthing.net/) for syncing your photos and files across devices.
-It does so through your local WiFi, so you're not dependend on any service or internet connection
+ - I really recommend you using [Syncthing](https://syncthing.net/) for syncing your photos and files across devices.
+It does so through your local WiFi, so you're not dependend on any service or internet connection.
+It will also keep original file creation date and metadata, so it resolves Android issue that I mentioned before.

-If you want something more centralized but also self-hosted, [Nextcloud](https://nextcloud.com) is a nice choice, but it's approach to photos is still not perfect.
+ - If you want something more centralized but also self-hosted, [Nextcloud](https://nextcloud.com) is a nice choice, but it's approach to photos is still not perfect.
 (And you need to set up your own server)

-Guys at [Photoprims](https://photoprism.org/) are working on full Google Photos alternative, with search and AI tagging etc, but it's stil work in progress.
+ - Guys at [Photoprims](https://photoprism.org/) are working on full Google Photos alternative, with search and AI tagging etc, but it's stil work in progress.
 (I will edit this when they are done, but can't promise :P )